 In his previous public service career, he managed four regulatory related agencies in the UK, the European Union and New Zealand.
 He has also worked in three UK Government Departments including the Department of Health.
 Geoffrey was awarded the CB in 2003.

-Dr Suzy Walton - Lay member of the Regulatory Board and Chairman of Qualifications Board
+Dr Suzy Walton - Lay member of the Regulatory Board and Chair of Qualifications Board

-Previously Suzy was a producer, presenter and editor in radio and television.
-She also had a three years stint as a West End actress and she is the mother of six children.
+Previously, Suzy was a producer, presenter and editor in radio and television.
+She also had a three-year stint as a West End actress and she is the mother of seven children.

 Lucy Winskell – Chair of the Regulatory Board